A Christian’s Duty to Law Enforcement Scott Pauley

 I am grateful to God for those who are willing to put their lives on the line to protect our lives.
 What is the biblical responsibility of Christians to these men and women?

-You will be amazed how a smile and a word of gratitude will open a door for you to speak to someone in law enforcement about Jesus.
-Sometimes, like I did, you will find a fellow believer who needs encouragement.
-And always you will find an officer that needs prayer.
+You will be amazed at how a smile and a word of gratitude will open a door for you to speak to someone in law enforcement about Jesus.
+Sometimes, as I did, you will find a fellow believer who needs encouragement.
+And always you will find an officer who needs prayer.
+It is the Christian’s duty to law enforcement to pray for them.

 Pray for Dallas.
 Pray for America.
 And pray for those who protect and serve.